peppelinux/pyMultiLDAP/README.md

 #### TODO

-- [settings.py] Add a modifier function to remap and rewrite attributes.
+- [settings.py] Add a modifier function to remap and rewrite attributes for every configured endpoint;